10.02. Layoff and Termination Due to Program Discontinuance for Reasons of Financial Emergency or Educational Considerations

 F. For the purposes of this chapter, “educational considerations” shall not include cyclical or temporary variations in enrollment.
 Educational considerations must reflect long-range judgments that the educational mission of the institution as a whole will be enhanced by a program’s discontinuance.

 G. For the purposes of this chapter, “layoff” is the indefinite suspension or involuntary reduction in services and compensation of a faculty member’s employment by the University of Wisconsin System (Wis.
 Stat.
 36.22(1)(a)).
-A laid off faculty member retains the rights specified in Wis.
+A laid off faculty member retains the rights specified in in UWS 5.16 through 5.21 (inclusive) and Wis.
 Stat.
 36.22(11)-36.22 (15).

-A. Except as provided in subdivision B below, no faculty member shall be laid off or terminated due to curtailment, modification, and/or redirection of a department.
-Faculty displaced due to restructuring of a program or discontinuance of a program for reasons other than financial emergency or educational considerations will be placed in another suitable position, at the same rank.
+A. A. No faculty member shall be laid off or terminated due to curtailment, modification, and/or redirection of a department.
+Faculty displaced due to restructuring of a program or discontinuance of a program for reasons other than financial emergency or educational considerations will be placed in another suitable position, at the same rank, that is acceptable to the faculty member, in accordance with Wis.
+Stat.
+36.22(12).
 If placement in another position would be facilitated by a reasonable period of training, such retraining and relocation will be provided and the institution will bear the cost.

-B. The chancellor may lay off or terminate a tenured faculty member, or lay off or terminate a probationary faculty member prior to the end of his/her appointment, under extraordinary circumstances because of a financial emergency, or because of program discontinuance based on educational considerations.
+B. The chancellor may lay off or terminate a tenured faculty member, or lay off or terminate a probationary faculty member prior to the end of his/her appointment, under extraordinary circumstances that lead to program discontinuance because of a demonstrably bona fide financial exigency or for educational considerations.
 Such layoffs or terminations will be made in accordance with the provisions of UWS Chapter 5, Wis.
 Stat.
 36.22, and this chapter and imply the retention of rights indicated therein.
 A nonrenewal under FPP 7.06., regardless of reasons, is not a layoff or termination under this section.

 A. The chancellor shall consult with the Faculty Consultative Committee on Financial Emergency (FPP 6.36.) if at any time a declaration of financial emergency is to be considered.
 It is the right and responsibility of the Faculty Consultative Committee on Financial Emergency to represent the faculty if a declaration of a state of financial emergency for the campus is being considered and to assure that the procedures of UWS 5.05 and 5.06 are followed.